 Introduction and aims

-Strains, sprains and bruises are common soft tissue injuries, and people with these injuries often require pain relief.
-This is usually in the form of a tablet taken orally (swallowed).
-Many different types of oral painkillers are available to treat such injuries, but we do not know whether any of these are any better than any of the others.
-We sought to identify if there were any differences in people's pain, swelling or function when these injuries were treated with oral non-steroidal anti-inflammatory drugs (NSAIDs) compared with paracetamol, opioids (e.g. codeine), complementary or alternative medicines (CAM), or any combinations of these.
-We also looked for adverse effects that could occur as a result of using these medicines.
+Sprains, strains, and bruises are common injuries, and people with these injuries often require pain relief, given as a tablet or capsule that is swallowed (oral).
+Many types of oral painkillers are available to treat such injuries.
+We wanted to know whether there were any differences in people's pain, swelling, function, or unwanted side effects when sprains, strains, and bruises were treated with oral non-steroidal anti-inflammatory drugs (NSAIDs, e.g. ibuprofen) compared with paracetamol, opioids (e.g. codeine), complementary or alternative medicines, or combinations of these.

 Results of our search and description of studies

 We included 20 studies, with 3305 participants.
 Seven studies included people with ankle sprain only.
 Three studies included children only.
 Most of the participants of the other studies were young adults, and there were slightly more men than women.
 Few participants were aged over 65 years.
 Eleven studies compared NSAIDs with paracetamol, six studies compared NSAIDs with opioids, and four studies compared NSAIDs with paracetamol combined with an opioid.
 Studies reported outcomes at times varying from one hour after taking the medication, up to 10 to 14 days.

 There is no difference between NSAIDs and paracetamol in pain after one to two hours, or after two to three days (high-certainty evidence), and there may be no difference after a week or more (low-certainty evidence).
 There is low-certainty evidence that NSAIDs may make little difference to swelling after a week or more.
 We are uncertain whether NSAIDs make a difference to return to function after a week or more (very low-certainty evidence).
 There is low-certainly evidence that NSAIDs may slightly increase unwanted side effects related to the gut.